orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * During the import, an OrientDB index is created on the property `Neo4jNodeID` for all imported vertex `classes` (node's Labels in Neo4j).
 This is to speed up vertices lookup during edge creation.
 The created indexes can be (manually) removed at the end of the import, if not needed.

-* In case a Neo4j Relationship has the same name of a Neo4j Label, e.g. "RelationshipName", the OrientDB's Neo4j Importer tool will import that relationship into OrientDB in the class `E_RelationshipName` (i.e. prefixing the Neo4j's `RelationshipType` with an `E_`).
+* In case a Neo4j Relationship has the same name of a Neo4j Label, e.g. "RelationshipName", the _Neo4j to OrientDB Importer_ will import that relationship into OrientDB in the class `E_RelationshipName` (i.e. prefixing the Neo4j's `RelationshipType` with an `E_`).

 * During the creation of properties in OrientDB, Neo4j `Char` data type is mapped to a `String` data type.